Hui Shi: Bibliography

+When the Prime Minister of Liang died, Master Hui desired to serve in the position.
+He hurriedly tried to cross the river, but fell in and was saved by a boatman.
+The boatman said: "Sir, just why do you wish to rush?"
+Hui replied: "Liang has no Prime Minister, so I wish to go and serve as them."
+The boatman retorted: "If you were to live amongst ships and oars, you would be no match.
+Without me, you would have died.
+How, then, could you serve as Prime Minister?" to which Hui said: "Correct: If I were to live amongst oars and boats, I would be no match for you.
+As for serving the kingdom, this entire nation, compared to me, you are no better than a dog that has neither seen nor heard anything."

 Philosophy

 Belonging to the School of Names, Hui Shi's philosophy is characterised by arguments centred around the relativity of the concepts of sameness (同 tong) and difference (異 yi).
 He frequently used analogies and paradoxes to convey his arguments.

 Sinologist Hansen took historical commentary on the Zhuangzi as considering Hui Shi's central statement to be that "Heaven, earth and I were born together, the myriad things and I are one."
 A "poetic expression of the everything concept", Hansen questioned whether a historical Zhuangzi himself would have ever tried to make such a concept.
 In relation to the Zhuangzi, it is a "classic" or "key" example to understanding the work as "endorsing ideas and then abandoning them."

 The Ten Theses

 The final chapter of the Zhuangzi, Tian Xia (天下 'Under Heaven') claims that Hui Shi held ten main opinions, referred to as "The Ten Theses" or "The Ten Paradoxes", and lists them as follows: